vprover/rapid/BUILD.md

 ## Building Rapid

-Follow, the standard build instructions provided in `README.md`, but set a flag `Vampire_DIR` to the location of the Vampire library when running CMake.
+Follow the standard build instructions provided in `README.md`, but set a flag `Vampire_DIR` to the location of the Vampire library when running CMake.
 For example:

 ```
 cmake .. -DVampire_DIR=../../vampire/build_ahmed_rapid_debug/